 The historical inspirations for Rohan are less political and more cultural, and those familiar with Tolkien’s personal history are likely already aware of the source.
 At Oxford, Tolkien was a professor of Anglo-Saxon (also known as Old English), the language of those Germanic peoples that settled Britain following the collapse of the island’s Roman infrastructure in the fifth and sixth centuries AD.
 Indeed, Tolkien’s lecture on Beowulf (The Monsters and the Critics) has profoundly impacted literary criticism of that epic poem to this day.

-It should come as no surprise, then, that Tolkien’s beloved Anglo-Saxons found there way into Middle Earth.
+It should come as no surprise, then, that Tolkien’s beloved Anglo-Saxons found their way into Middle Earth.
 From personal names like Ceorl, Eomer, Theoden, Eowyn, Elfhelm, Freca, and Gamling to place names like Edoras, Aldburg, Dimholt, and Meduseld, the language of the Rohirrim is almost identical to Anglo-Saxon, and their physical description as tall and almost universally blond fits the general memory of Britain’s Germanic settlers.
-The Rohirrim congregate in mead halls to listen to bard regale with songs of past heroes and monsters, and their metalwork bears the kinds of scrollwork and motifs so reminiscent of Dark Age Britain.
+The Rohirrim congregate in mead halls to listen to bards regale them with songs of past heroes and monsters, and their metalwork bears the kinds of scrollwork and motifs so reminiscent of Dark Age Britain.
 Anglo-Saxon society did not revolve around horses, but even this bears an explanation: one story (possibly apocryphal) states that Tolkien believed the Anglo-Saxon kingdoms could have survived the Viking onslaught if only they had possessed effective cavalry.